The Basics of Financial Charts - Technical and fundamental analysts use of Financial Charts

 Bullish candlesticks (green) are formed when the closing price is higher than the opening price (bullish movement) and bearish candlesticks (red) are formed when the closing price is lower than the opening price (bearish movement).
 The top and bottom of the candle indicates opening and closing prices; the wicks represent maximum and minimum prices during the described period.

-Spotting Trends with Charts
+Spotting trends with Financial Charts

 As a currency trader and CFD trader, it is important to be able to spot uptrends, downtrends and horizontal trends.
 Regardless of the type of graphs or charts that you are looking at, the gradient of an uptrend is always slanting upwards from left to right; the gradient of a downtrend is slanting downward from left to right; and a horizontal trend remains relatively flat from left to right across the chart.